opspec-pkgs/npm.publish-dir/README.md

 # Problem statement

-runs npm pack on a directory
+runs npm publish on a directory

 # Format